Menu

 Register

-Workshop 2: Applying the CEFR to Rating and Standard Setting: Practical Calibration and Judgement Exercises.
+Applying the CEFR to Rating and Standard Setting: Practical Calibration and Judgement Exercises

 Who is the tutor?

-The course will be presented by Jane Lloyd, a Senior Research Manager at Cambridge University Press and Assessment.
+The course will be presented by Jane Lloyd (Cambridge University Press and Assessment).
+Jane is a Senior Research Manager at Cambridge English.
 Her main responsibilities are researching integrated learning and assessment practices in the classroom, working on large-scale educational reform projects with ministries and NGOs, and working for ALTE.
 Her work for ALTE is to support other national language test providers.
 This includes advising and training in standard setting, statistical analysis of items, analysis of rater performance, delivering pre-conference and online courses and training in assessment, and supporting exam boards with bespoke training and mentoring.
 She has a degree in Linguistics, a DELTA, MAs in Linguistics and TESOL, and in Language Testing, and is completing her PhD in Language Testing from CRELLA.

-Can several people from the same organisation join this course?
+Can several people from the same organisation join this workshop?

-For group bookings, ALTE advises a maximum of three places per organisation.
+For group bookings, ALTE advises to book a maximum of three places per organisation.

 ALTE - the Association of Language Testers in Europe is a Charitable Incorporated Organisation (CIO), registered in England, charity number 1184799.